-When Burma negotiated its political independence from Britain in 1947 there was finally hope that the Burmese could have both freedom and economic prosperity.
-But it was not to be.
-The Burmese revolutionary hero, Aung San, was assassinated even before the official independence day, and years of fragile democracy and civil war culminated in the army taking control in 1962, with General Ne Win creating a kind of hermit kingdom, isolating Burma from the world.
+When Burma negotiated its political independence from Britain in 1947, there was finally hope that the Burmese could have both freedom and economic prosperity.
+But this was not to be.
+The Burmese revolutionary hero, Aung San, was assassinated even before the official independence day, and years of fragile democracy and civil war culminated in the army taking control in 1962, with General Ne Win creating a kind of reclusive kingdom, isolating Burma from the world.

 The international community has struggled to find a way to help the Burmese people.
 Even much of the humanitarian aid for the victims of Cyclone Nargis has been refused by the paranoid Burmese junta.
 Economic sanctions have failed, since Burma's vast natural resources are eagerly consumed by China.
-Recent attempts to prevent the importation of Burmese gemstones into the USA and the European Union may make the west feel like they are taking action, but this only serves to further limit the livelihood of ordinary Burmese.
+Recent attempts to prevent the import of Burmese gemstones into the USA and the European Union may make the West feel like they are taking action, but this only serves to further limit the livelihood of ordinary Burmese people.
 With the protection of China, Burma can withstand any international pressure.

-Recently we've added new articles on topics ranging from rutilated quartz to tiger's eye to fracture-filled ruby, the history of the cushion cut and gemstone art.
+Recently we've added new articles on topics including rutilated quartz, tiger's eye, fracture-filled ruby, the history of the cushion cut and gemstone art.
 Click the link to see all our gemstone articles.

 Rare and Unusual Gems

 The demand for fine tanzanite continues to exceed demand.
-Nonetheless, much of the tanzanite in the market is mediocre: small in size, uninspring in color and indifferently cut.
-It wouldn't be so bad if tanzanite weren't so expensive.
+Nonetheless, much of the tanzanite on the market is mediocre; small in size, uninspiring in color and indifferently cut.
+It wouldn't be so bad if tanzanite wasn't so expensive.

 Here is one of the finest pieces of tanzanite we've been able to buy in the last year.
-At an impressive 5 carats, this stone has a deeply saturated violet blue, the most desirable tanzanite color.
-The portuguese cut maximizes its brilliance.
-But what makes this piece especially rare is that it is graded IF -- internally flawless.
+It weighs an impressive 5 carats and is a deeply saturated violet blue, the most desirable tanzanite color.
+The Portuguese cut maximizes its brilliance.
+But what makes this piece especially rare is that it is graded IF - internally flawless.